-- Within FERC jurisdiction, there is a reduced licensing process, which has a two-year post-filing licensing process for qualifying closed-loop PSH, which usually shortens the process by about one year. - Outside FERC jurisdiction, a closed-loop project may be licensed by a state or local jurisdiction if a closed-loop project Is not on federal public land or a federal reservation; does not use surplus water or waterpower from a government dam; is not located on a non-navigable commerce clause stream, interstate or foreign commerce, and has undergone construction or modification since 8/26/1935, and; only uses groundwater to fill the system.
+- Within FERC jurisdiction, there is a reduced licensing process for qualifying closed-loop PSH, which usually shortens the process by about one year.
+This reduced process is a two-year post-filing licensing process that starts after the filing of the Notice of Intent and preliminary application documents. - Outside FERC jurisdiction, a closed-loop project may be licensed by a state or local jurisdiction if it is not on federal public land or a federal reservation; does not use surplus water or waterpower from a government dam; is not located on a non-navigable commerce clause stream; has no associated interstate or foreign commerce (that is, not connected to the grid); has undergone construction or modification since 8/26/1935; only uses groundwater to fill the system.